blox/blox/docs/deployment-ux.md

 We considered automatically resuming an environment when a new `deploy-environment` or `rollback-environment` command is issued.
 This would prevent customers from getting stuck because they forgot to resume their Environment.

 The reason that this alternative was discarded is that automated deployment systems could inadvertently cause an environment to be resumed while it is not actually safe to do so.
 However, we could consider achieving the same thing by including a `--force` flag or similar on the `deploy-environment`/`rollback-environment` commands.

+### Don't prioritize placing tasks on new instances

+We considered not prioritizing placing tasks on new instances.
+However, this would result in actually decreasing the cluster's `HealthyPercent` from T=4-13, until we finally place new tasks on the new instances after all existing workflows are done.